plogacev/demos/time_series_analysis_1/ts_2_analysis.md

 #jax.config.update("jax_enable_x64", True)  # Enable float64 by default
 ```

-    /home/pavel/.local/lib/python3.10/site-packages/matplotlib/projections/__init__.py:63: UserWarning: Unable to import Axes3D.
-This may be due to multiple versions of Matplotlib being installed (e.g. as a system package and as a pip package).
-As a result, the 3D projection is not available.

-+++

 ## 1. Model

 In this section, we define the Bayesian model used for sales forecasting.
 The model incorporates various components such as random walk for the latent state, day-of-the-week effects, day-of-the-year effects, and price elasticity.
 The model is implemented using the `numpyro` library, which allows for efficient and scalable Bayesian inference.

 ### 1.1 Auxiliary Functions

-These auxiliary functions are essential for data preprocessing and transformation:
+These auxiliary functions are essential for data pre-processing and transformation:

 -   `periodic_rbf`: Computes a periodic Gaussian radial basis function (RBF).
 -   `compute_doy_basis`: Computes 12 periodic Gaussian basis functions for seasonal effects.
-- `read_data`: Reads and preprocesses the sales data from a CSV file.
+-   `read_data`: Reads and pre-processes the sales data from a CSV file.
 -   `init_values`: Initializes values for the model parameters.

 ```{code-cell}
 # Define a periodic Gaussian radial basis function (RBF)